Why It Can Be Better to Purchase a Home Than Rent

 True, there are more price factors that go into housing — such as payments for electricity and possibly gas and water, which are either non-existent in some rental housing or are at least cheaper than they are when you own a home.
 Whether your mortgage will be cheaper than your rent for comparable properties also will depend on what area of the country you live in, and that region’s specific market for each.

 When you take it a step further, though, you’ll see even more reasons why purchasing a home is often cheaper than renting.
 One of the biggest advantages of owning a home are the tax advantages that come along with it.
-Even after the large tax law changes that went into effect in 2018, $10,000 in property taxes and interest on up to $750,000 of mortgage debt can be itemized for tax deductions.
+Even after the large tax law changes in recent years, $10,000 in property taxes and interest on up to $750,000 of mortgage debt can be itemized for tax deductions.
 This could make a huge financial difference to you at the end of the year, depending on your particular financial situation.
 Be sure to speak with your tax advisor before buying a house, though, because certain rules may not apply to you.

 What Are Other Benefits of Buying a Home?